add2cal/add-to-calendar-button/README.md

 - You can set the `trigger` to `click`.
 This makes the button open on click at desktop.
 Otherwise, the default would be to open on hover.
 On touch devices, this makes no difference.
 - If you want to define a specific name for any generated ics file (iCal), you can specify it via the `iCalFileName` option.
 The default would be "event-to-save-in-my-calendar".
 - You can use the option `"inline":true` in order to make the button appear with inline-block instead of block style.
 - The default style for the options list, using the regular button, would be a dropdown.
-You can set the option `listStyle` to "modal" in order to force the modal version.
+You can set the option `listStyle` to "modal" in order to force the modal version (this would also force the click trigger).
 - Formatting a URL in the description like `[url]https://....[/url]` makes it clickable. `[url]https://....|URL Text[/url]` defines a linked textblock saying "URL Text" (not supported by Apple, iCal, and Yahoo; not supporting special characters).
 - If you require line breaks within the description, use `\n` or `<br>`.
 - If you set at least a name, startDate, and location, the script automatically generates schema.org rich data.
 Use a URL for the location and it will be labeled as online event.